hapax/hapax.github.io/assets/simple-physics.md

 \frac{[\text{distance}]}{[\text{time}]} = \frac{L}{T}.
 $$

-One of the goals of physics is to tell us how measurements depend on each other.
+Physics is to tell us how measurements depend on each other.
 Newton's second law $F = ma$ tells us that if we measure a given force
 $F$ on an object whose mass is measured to be $m$, it will accelerate